ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 effective PIR protocols have much higher bandwidth and computational costs than the existing design.
 [TODO: Wood]

+Table 2 in [CG19] provides an overview of known PIR protocols for both the single-server and two-server cases.
+The best known protocols have
+$O(\sqrt{n})$ online server computation, but require amortizing offline (preparatory) computation over many queries to achieve that.
+Depending on the rate of change of the safe browsing database, these schemes may not be applicable.
+For the fully online case, [GI14] has $O(n)$ online computation and $O(\log n)$ communication.

+The techniques of [BIM04] can trade reduced online server computation for increased server storage.
+Given the modest size of the safe browsing database, these schemes may be useful.

+A hybrid approach like the following may be viable for queries to a safe browsing database with $O(10^6)$ records:

+* The safe browsing database is divided into $O(250)$ buckets.
+Most sites are assigned to one of these buckets using a hash.
+Each lookup leaks which bucket it is searching.
+As long as sufficiently many and varied sites are assigned to each bucket, this leakage may be deemed acceptable.
+  Popular sites are replicated in every bucket, and may be looked up in any bucket at the client's discretion, thus leaking nothing.

+* Within each bucket, a PIR scheme is used to search the $O(4 \times 10^3)$ records assigned to that bucket.

+Based on data that most phishing sites are active for less than 10 minutes [Cite private specification], it is assumed that offline-online PIR schemes do not apply well for this purpose.
+However, a more thorough analysis of the safe browsing database would be informative.
+If the safe browsing database can be divided into short- and long-term subsets, and the long-term subset makes up the bulk of the data, then using offline-online PIR for the long-term data might provide meaningful gains in efficiency.

 # Conventions and Definitions